Second Sudanese Civil War: Foreign interventions

 In 1999, Egypt and Libya initiated the Egypt-Libya Initiative (ELI).
 By this time the peace process of the Inter-Governmental Authority on Drought and Development (IGADD) had reached a stalemate.
-ELI's main purpose had been to bring members of the non-Southern opposition (especially opposition in the north) aboard the talks.
-However, as ELI avoided contentious issues, such as secession, it lacked support from the SPLA, but the NDA leadership accepted it.
-By 2001, ELI had been unable to bring about any agreement between the parties.
+The ELI's main purpose had been to bring members of the non-southern opposition (especially opposition in the north) aboard the talks.
+However, as the ELI avoided contentious issues, such as secession, it lacked support from the SPLA, but the NDA leadership accepted it.
+By 2001, the ELI had been unable to bring about any agreement between the parties.

-In September 2001, former U.S. Senator John Danforth was designated Presidential Envoy for Peace in the Sudan.
-His role was to explore the prospects that the US could play a useful catalytic role in the search for a just end to the civil war, and enhance humanitarian services delivery that can help reduce the suffering of the Sudanese people stemming from war related effects.
+In September 2001, former U.S. Senator John Danforth was appointed Special Envoy to the Sudan.
+His role was to explore the prospects of the US playing a role in ending Sudan's civil war and to enhance humanitarian services delivery that could help reduce the suffering of the Sudanese people.

-Following an internal outcry, the Sadiq al-Mahdi government in March 1989 agreed with the United Nations and donor nations (including the US) on a plan called Operation Lifeline Sudan (OLS), under which some 100,000 tons of food was moved into both government and SPLA-held areas of the Sudan, and widespread starvation was averted.
-Phase II of OLS to cover 1990 was approved by both the government and the SPLA Sudan faced a 2-year drought and food shortage across the entire country.
+In March 1989, following internal outcry, the government of Sadiq al-Mahdi agreed with the United Nations and donor nations (including the US) on a plan called Operation Lifeline Sudan (OLS), under which some 100,000 tons of food was moved into both government and SPLA-held areas of Sudan.
+The OLS helped avert widespread starvation.
+In 1990 Sudan faced the start of a 2-year drought and food shortage, leading to Phase II of the OLS being approved by both the Government of Sudan and the SPLA.
 The US, UN, and other donors attempted to mount a coordinated international relief effort in both north and south Sudan to prevent a catastrophe.
 However, due to Sudan's human rights abuses and its pro-Iraqi stance during the Gulf War, many donors cut much of their aid to the Sudan.
-In a similar drought in 2000–01, the international community again responded to avert mass starvation in the Sudan.
-International donors continue to provide large amounts of humanitarian aid to all parts of the Sudan.
+In a similar drought in 2000 and 2001, the international community again attempted to avert mass starvation in Sudan.

 The US government's Sudan Peace Act of 21 October 2002 accused Sudan of genocide for killing more than 2 million civilians in the south during the civil war since 1983.